Here are the short answers to the most frequently asked questions.

 Are you "inclusive"?

-If you are in love and legally able to be married in the province of Manitoba, I would be absolutely delighted to be part of your special day.
-I am fiercely supportive of those in the LGBTTQTS community.
+If you are in love and legally able to be married in the province of Manitoba, we would be absolutely delighted to be part of your special day.
+We are fiercely supportive of those in the LGBTTQTS community.

 When are you available?